Weekly review of Azerbaijan's precious metals market

 1,532.3273

-Last week, the price of one ounce of palladium decreased by 77.9 manat ($45.8) or 2.5 percent in Azerbaijan.
+Last week, the price of one ounce of palladium increased by 85.7 manat ($50.4) or 2.6 percent in Azerbaijan.

 Change in price of one ounce of palladium